 Just a couple of hours away by bus sits this colorfully, magical town.
 We've got a full guide to Bernal to help you plan your trip, but get excited for the chance to hike the monolith for an amazing view, then wander the town center for the chance to snag some dinner (and a few desserts if you're my kind of traveler).

 Go by bus and make a transfer in Cadereyta (here's the routes and itineraries for that leg of your journey), then just taxi 20 minutes until you get to Bernal.
 Or you can taxi the whole way and make it there in under an hour.

 How To Get Here

-The bus tickets out of Queretaro can be purchased online, or at the kiosks when you get to the bus stations in your city.
-Some places only accept cash, as a head's up.
-If you go with the online route, they will email you a ticket and then you can print it off in the office at the school.
+The bus tickets to Queretaro can be purchased online, or at the kiosks when you get to the bus stations in your city.
+Some places only accept cash, as a heads up.
+If you go with the online route, they will email you a ticket which can be printed off.